wbailey/claws/README.md

 This tool provides a simple and powerful way to interact with the hosts in your Amazon Web Services account via the command line.

-It provides a text based interface of the status of your hosts like similar to the AWS web console.
+It provides a configurable text based interface of the status of your hosts similar to the AWS web console.
 An example of its usage appears below:

 ![Instances](http://i.imgur.com/VEC8V.png)